Anuraj0124/combine_pdf/README.md

 pdf.save "even_pages.pdf"
 ```

-notice that adding all the pages one by one is slower then adding the whole file.
+Notice that adding all the pages one by one is slower than adding the whole file.

 ## Add content to existing pages (Stamp / Watermark)

 To add content to existing PDF pages, first import the new content from an existing PDF file.
 After that, add the content to each of the pages in your existing PDF.